 - 1. If coolant level is below the filler neck, coolant must be added. - a.
 Verify engine is stopped and cooled. - b.
 Remove radiator cap. - c.
 Fill radiator slowly with coolant until it comes up to the filler neck. - d.
-Coolant can be added inside the enclosure or from the roof access panel. - e.
+Coolant can be added inside the enclosure or from the roof access panel. - he air in the coolant - e.
 Operate engine approximately five minutes to bleed the air in the coolant circuit. - f.
 Coolant level will drop. - g.
 Stop the engine and once cooled, there should be approximately 1" of coolant in the reserve tank.